yoavweiss/smashing_book_6_chapter/delivering_ideal_site_performance.md

 #### Missing high level feature
-Similarly to CSS, preload gives us the platform primitives that enable us to load script decoupled from their execution.
-But for CSS, we can also now include styles in the body, and expect them to Just Work&trade;
+Similarly to CSS, preload gives us the platform primitives that enable us to load scripts decoupled from their execution.
+But for CSS, we can also now include styles in the `<body>`, and expect them to Just Work&trade;
-without impacting the portion of the document that's above them.
+without affecting the portion of the document above them.

-For scripts, we don't currently have such a high level feature.
-An attribute on the script element that will enable us to simply load them without the script being blocking, while knowing that it will run, potentially in order, at a certain milestone (first paint, after onload completed, etc).
+For scripts, we don't currently have such a high-level feature: an attribute on the `<script>` element that will enable us to simply load them without the script being blocking, while knowing that it will run, potentially in order, at a certain milestone (first paint, after onload completed, and so on).

-This is a problem that's [being worked on][intuitive_js] in Chrome, where the problem is being defined and various solutions outlined.
+This is a problem that's [being worked on][intuitive_js] in Chrome, where the problem is being defined and various solutions have been outlined.
-Hopefully once that work is done, the solution will get standardized and implemented in all other modern browsers.
+Once that work is done, the solution will hopefully be standardized and implemented in all other modern browsers.

 [intuitive_js]: https://bugs.chromium.org/p/chromium/issues/detail?id=838761

-### JS reliant experience
+### JavaScript-Reliant Experience
-Previously we talked about web experiences that are augmented by JS: where the content is built by HTML and CSS and JS is then used to improve the experience.
+Many web sites today rely on
-That's not always the case on today's web.
-Many web sites today rely on JS for their very basic rendering, adding those scripts to the web site's critical rendering path.
+JavaScript for their basic rendering, adding those scripts to the web site's critical rendering path.

-That significantly delays the initial rendering of the page, especially on mobile, as the browser needs to download hefty amount of scripts, parse them and execute them before it can even start creating the real DOM.
-That also means that early discovery of resources, using the preloader, is not really relevant in those cases, as the HTML tokens contain no interesting information regarding the resources that will be required.
+This significantly delays the initial rendering of the page, especially on mobile, as browsers need to download a hefty amount of scripts, parse them, and execute them before they can even start creating the real DOM.
+In such cases, early discovery of resources using the preloader is not really relevant, as the HTML tokens contain no interesting information about the resources that will be required.

-So, if you're starting out building a content site, I'd suggest to avoid building it in a way that relies on JavaScript for the basic rendering.
+If you're starting out building a content site, I'd suggest avoiding building it in a way that relies on JavaScript for the basic rendering.

-That doesn't necessarily mean that you cannot develop your site using your favorite language and tools.
-Many frameworks today enable server side rendering, where for the first page the user sees, the page gets rendered with good old-fashioned HTML and CSS, and JavaScript kicks in later, enabling the single page app experience from that point on.
+However, that doesn't necessarily mean that you can't develop your site using your favorite language and tools.
+Many frameworks today enable server-side rendering, where the first page the user sees is rendered with good old-fashioned HTML and CSS, and JavaScript kicks in later, enabling the single-page app experience from that point on.

-Unfortunately, some popular JavaScript frameworks employ server-side rendering as a way to get the content to the user early, but then require large amount of JS execution in order to make that content interactive.
-Whenever possible, you should steer away from such frameworks and look for alternatives which server-rendered content is functional on its own.
+Unfortunately, some popular JavaScript frameworks employ server-side rendering as a way to get the content to the user early, but then require a large amount of JavaScript execution to make that content interactive.
+Whenever possible, you should steer away from such frameworks, and look for alternatives where server-rendered content is functional on its own.

-The best way to tell would be to test existing sites which use the frameworks you're considering for your project and look at their interactivity metrics on mobile.
-If the page takes a large number of seconds to render on mobile, or if it renders quickly, but then frozen in what seems like forever to the user, that's a big red flag indicating you should avoid that framework.
+The best way to tell would be to test existing sites that use the frameworks you're considering for your project, and look at their interactivity metrics on mobile.
+If the page takes a large number of seconds to render on mobile, or if it renders quickly but then freezes for what seems like forever to the user, that's a big red flag warning you against that framework.

 You can run such tests, on real devices, at [webpagetest.org][wpt].
 You could also run a [lighthouse][lighthouse] [audit][audit] of those sites,